libp2p/js-libp2p-examples/chat/browser/02-Multiaddrs/README.md

 # Chapter 02 - Multiaddrs

 **Note**: For this chapter, you can get the multiaddr of the peer to dial by running the Bootstrap node as mentioned in the [browser README](../README.md).
-Running the node will result in the browser addresses being printed.
+Running the node will result in the Bootstrap addresses being printed.

+1. Import the `multiaddr` module
-- Add the webrtc signaling server address to our `PeerInfo` multiaddrs list
+1. Add the webrtc signaling server address to our `PeerInfo` multiaddrs list
-- Connect to a specific peer, given its address.
+1. Connect to the Bootstrap node, given its address.
-- Log an error if one occurs on dial
+1. Log an error if one occurs on dial
-- Log a success message if there is no error
+1. Log a success message if there is no error